-The Business Development Representative will prospect potential clients, conduct outreach campaigns, qualify leads, maintain CRM records, and work towards an Account Executive role.
+The Business Development Representative will prospect municipal and enterprise targets, launch outreach campaigns, qualify leads, and maintain CRM data while aiming for promotion to Account Executive.

-Cyvl is the hottest GovTech startup in the country—we’re already powering roadway-management programs for 250+ cities, including New York City, Atlanta, and Charlotte.
+Cyvl is the hottest GovTech startup in the country—we’re already powering roadway-management programs for 250+ cities.
 Our AI-driven 3-D mapping platform slashes the cost and time it takes to inspect, repair, and rebuild critical infrastructure.

 Blistering growth: Tripled ARR in the last 12 months and closing multimillion-dollar contracts every quarter.